2-categorical affine symmetries of quantum enveloping algebras: The sl n+1 case

 This functor descends to an operator $[E_i^*]$ on $\C((q))\otimes_{\Z[[q]][q^{-1}]}K_0(\mathcal{H}(\vec{Q}))$.
 Restricting to the subring $U_q^+(\mathfrak{g}(C))$, it is not hard to see that $[E_i^*]$ agrees with the right adjoint to right multiplication by $E_i$ under the semilinear form $(\bar{*},*)_L$.
 Since $\bar{E_i}=E_i$, we see $[E_i^*]$ is also right adjoint under $(*,*)_L$, and thus equals the action of the $f_i\in B(\mathfrak{g})$.
 One could also see this by using the categorification of the $q$-boson relations in Proposition $\ref{prop:kk}$ below and induction over the weight spaces of $U_q^+(\mathfrak{g}(C))$.
 We henceforth use $E_i^*$ to refer to both the functor and the corresponding linear operator when no ambiguity is possible.
 Note that this 1-representation can be defined on $U_q^+(\mathfrak{sl}_{n+1})$ even though we needed to extend scalars of the Grothendieck group to Laurent series.

 Categorifying the action of $E_0\in U_q^+(\hat{\mathfrak{sl}}_{n+1})$ is more difficult, since at the level of algebras, its definition involves subtractions.
 To categorify the innermost bracket $[E_2^*,E_1^*]_q=E_2^*E_1^*-qE_1^*E_2^*$, we look for an object-wise injective natural transformation $\tau:E_1^*E_2^*\rightarrow E_2^*E_1^*$ of degree $1$ and take the cokernel.
 It is easy to see that left multiplication by $\tau_{|\alpha|-1}$ works.
 Categorifying the remaining brackets amounts to iterating this process.
 Our functor for $E_0$ will therefore be tensoring by a $(H_{\alpha-\sum \alpha_i},H_\alpha)$-bimodule that is defined as a quotient of $1_{*n,n-1,\dots 1}H_\alpha$.
-The most difficult part of this process is to show that this quotient module remains projective as a left (but not right) module, and therefore yields a well-defined endofunctor of $\He$.
-We show all of this formally in Subsection \ref{dtf}.
+This functor is constructed in Subsection \ref{dtf}.
 Our categorification result is stated precisely in Theorem \ref{thm:thebigkahuna}.
-But first, we will need to introduce some technical tools used in the proof of projectivity.
+But first, we will need to introduce some technical tools.